ASTR 1210 (O'Connell) Study Guide

 larger distance from the Sun!

-- The surface pressure = 90x Earth's.
+- The surface pressure is 90x higher than on Earth.
 This implies Venus'

 atmosphere is 90 times more massive than Earth's!